 Source: United Kingdom UK Parliament (video statements)

-The Petitions Committee has scheduled a debate relating to the Online Safety Act.
+The Petitions Committee has scheduled a debate relating to Russian influence on UK politics and democracy.

 Read the petition: